"a bold new chapter in Australian jazz". – Sydney Morning Herald

-Delay 45 were recipients of Sydney University’s ‘George and Margaret Henderson Scholarship’ which assisted them in an international tour of Europe where they performed and were mentored by the some of the world’s finest musicians including Ralph Alessi, Matt Mitchell and Dave Binney.
+Delay 45 were recipients of Sydney University’s ‘George and Margaret Henderson Scholarship’ which assisted them in an international tour of Europe where they performed and were mentored by some of the world’s finest musicians including Ralph Alessi, Matt Mitchell and Dave Binney.

-Delay 45 have been playing together since they were in high school.
-Together, they conceptualised Delay 45 after solving a logistical issue they faced at a concert whilst studying at the Sydney Conservatorium of Music.
+The band members conceptualised Delay 45 after solving a logistical issue they faced at a concert whilst studying at the Sydney Conservatorium of Music.
 Having strict time restrictions meant that they had too much material for their allocated time slot.
 The band decided to segue songs and use composed material as a stimulus for collective improvisation, creating natural and interactive improvisatory moments that inspired a larger idea.

 Delay 45 have been invited to perform at some of Australia's leading festivals and programs including the Wangaratta Jazz Festival, Sydney Improvised Music Association's (SIMA) Jazz:NOW Wired and Great Southern Nights.

 Delay 45 moves beyond tired jazz forms, making way a more fluid and interconnected listening experience.
 The inherent connection between the performers is integral to their sound, and their shared improvisational language creates a truly unique voice amongst Australia’s most notable ensembles.